David A. Bamdad

 After law school, David served as a law fellow to the Honorable Sandra L. Sgroi of the Appellate Division, Second Judicial Department.

-David is an avid New York Knicks Fan and lives on Long Island with his wife, Tal, a physical therapist, and their two children.
+David is an avid New York Knicks Fan and lives on Long Island with his wife, Tal, a physical therapist, and their three children.